IuliiaKonovalova/e-commerce/FEATURES.md

   - If the admin clicks on the "Edit order" button, the admin will be redirected to the order edit page;

-  - If the admin clicks on the "Delete order" button, the order will be deleted and the admin will be redirected to the orders page;
+  - If the admin clicks on the "Delete order" button, the order will be deleted, and the admin will be redirected to the orders page;

 3. Order full details:

 ![Order full detail Page.
 Order full details](documentation/features/personnel/orders/order_full_data_admin.png)

-*However, only admin or logistics manager are able to see the rendering order status buttons*:
+*However, only admin or logistics manager is able to see the rendering order status buttons*:

-- If the admin or logistics manager clicks on the "Edit" button, the dropdown menu will be opened; the admin can change the order status to "Pending", "Processing", "Completed", "Refunded", "Cancelled" or "In delivery";
+- If the admin or logistics manager clicks on the "Edit" button, the dropdown menu will be opened; the admin can change the order status to "Pending," "Processing," "Completed," "Refunded," "Cancelled" or "In delivery";

 Examples: